Moaz615/Moaz615-STEM-URT-ToC-past-Exams/README.md

 # STEM URT & ToC Exams

-A simple web app for practicing URT and ToC past papers for Physics, Chemistry, Mathematics, and Mechanics.
+A simple web app for practicing URT and ToC past papers for English, Deutsch, and STEM subjects.

 ## What it does